theTWIXhunter/better-falix/README.md

 - **Move "Backups" to Server Settings:** Relocate the "Backups" navigation item to the Server Settings section.
 - **Move "Monitoring" to Server Settings:** Move the "Monitoring" navigation item to the Server Settings section.
 - **Move "Logs" to Server Settings:** Move the "Logs" navigation item to the Server Settings section.
-- **Remove "Remote Startup" Nav Item:** Hide the "Remote Startup" navigation item from the sidebar.
 - **Remove Navbar Support Links:** Optionally remove support-related links from the navbar.

 ### Shared Logs